shoudaoren2025/UxPlay/README.md

 ### **Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where ALL user issues should be posted, and latest versions can be found).**

+-   **NEW on github**: (for Linux/*BSD Desktop Environments using D-Bus).
+New option `-scrsv <n>` provides screensaver inhibition (e.g., to prevent screensaver function while watching mirrored videos without keyboard or mouse activity): n = 0 (off) n=1 (on during video activity) n=2 (always on while UxPlay is running).
+    Tested on Gnome/KDE/Cinnamon/Mate/Xfce 4: may need adjustment for other Desktop Environments (please report).
+    (watch output of `dbus-monitor` to verify that inhibition is working). _Might not work on Wayland_.

 -   **NEW on github**:  option -ca (with no filename given) will now render Apple Music cover art (in audio-only mode) inside UxPlay. (-ca `<filename>` will continue to export cover art for